-Any rule can be excluded in this way, as long as you know the ID, this can be obtained from the log entry as explained below.
+Any rule can be excluded in this way, as long as you know the ID, this can be obtained from the log entry as explained in the next section.

 WAF Gateway Logging & Monitoring

 The WAF always logs malicious requests.
 The actual log entry depends on whether the WAF is running in logging only mode or blocking mode.